 Bel Air is a somewhat small town located in the state of Maryland.
 With a population of 10,119 people and 15 constituent neighborhoods, Bel Air is the 82nd largest community in Maryland.

-Bel Air is a decidedly white-collar town, with fully 86.18% of the workforce employed in white-collar jobs, well above the national average.
+Bel Air is a decidedly white-collar town, with fully 87.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bel Air is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Bel Air who work in office and administrative support (13.74%), management occupations (12.27%), and sales jobs (10.22%).
+There are especially a lot of people living in Bel Air who work in sales jobs (12.50%), management occupations (10.60%), and office and administrative support (9.06%).

 Also of interest is that Bel Air has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bel Air are very well educated compared to the average community in the nation: 36.94% of adults in Bel Air have a bachelor's degree or even advanced degree.
+The education level of Bel Air citizens is very high relative to the national average among all cities (21.84%): 38.21% of adults in Bel Air have a bachelor's degree or even advanced degree.

 The most common language spoken in Bel Air is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Urdu.